A Mother's Prayer for Her Daughter

-I took my role in her life very seriously.
-I understood the power a Mother possessed to pass down blessings or pain.
+I considered my role in her life essential.
+I understood the power a mother possesses to pass down blessings or pain.

-I was sold out committed to being this child's Mother.
-I prayed, for wisdom, to be what she needed.
+I was one hundred percent committed to being this child's Mother.
+I prayed for wisdom to be what she needed.

 I still remember being in the hospital with her.
 Just Rebecca and me.
-As I lovingly embraced her in my arms, I got lost in her beauty.
+As I lovingly embraced her, I got lost in her beauty.
 She was perfect in every way.
-I spent hours staring into her delicate, tiny face.
-I studied her - carefully memorizing every unique curve and dimple.
+I spent hours staring at her delicate, tiny face.
+I studied her and carefully memorized every unique curve and dimple.

-I encourage you to take a moment to experience the awesome wonder of holding a tiny new life.
+I encourage you to take a moment to consider the wonder of holding a tiny new life.

 My Baby Girl

-From the start, I realized my little girl possessed a much different personality than that of my son Daniel, who was always on the move and filled with giggles and laughter.
+From the start, I realized my little girl possessed a much different personality than my son, Daniel.
+My sweet boy tore around the house like a reckless tornado.
 He was my little show-off, filled with giggles and fun.

-Rebecca was a quiet, thoughtful and sweet child.
-She possesses a carefree spirit.
-As a child, she lived in her own little world, most of the time, with her own little rules.
+Rebecca was a quiet and thoughtful child.
+She possessed a gentle, carefree spirit.
+As a child, she lived in her own little world with her own little rules.

-Rebecca was mysterious and puzzling at times.
-I only wished, at the time, that I understood what went on in that quiet little mind of hers.
+Rebecca was mysterious and that puzzled me.
+I only wished I understood what went on in that little head of hers.

 As she grew up, she blossomed into a stunning young lady.
-Her big chocolate brown eyes framed with thick black lashes captured many a vulnerable young boy.
-Her long light brown hair was kissed blonde by the sun and framed her face beautifully and her smile, well let's just say it could stop traffic.
+Her big chocolate brown eyes, framed with thick black lashes, captured many boys.
+Her long light brown hair kissed blonde by the sun, framed her face beautifully.
+Her smile, well let's just say it could stop traffic.

-In High School, Rebecca started to date and to bring boys home.
+In High School, Rebecca started to date and bring boys home.

-I was always thankful that my kids knew they could bring their friends to our home and count on a welcoming greeting.
+I was always thankful that my kids knew they could bring their friends to our home and count on a welcoming atmosphere.

 Though I was friendly and welcoming to Rebecca's boyfriends, apprehension began to grow in my heart.
 She was drawn to the 'bad boy' types.
-I talked to her about her choices and with her typical nod of an agreement, the conversations would end.
+I talked to her about her choices and with her typical nod of agreement, the conversation ended.

-Trouble was brewing in her heart and being the girl that she was she continued to withdraw from me and keep her thoughts to herself.
-I saw the discourse in her eyes and her posture.
-She was not a girl to be prodded for information so this period was frustrating for me as a Mother.
+Trouble was brewing and she withdrew keeping her thoughts to herself.
+I observed the struggle through her eyes and posture.
+She was not a girl to be prodded so this period was frustrating for me as a Mother.